OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 **Fig. 1**: 52°North SOS test client - welcome page

-3) Now, you see the test client which can be used to send requests encoded using specification 1.0.0:
+3) The test client appears.
+It can be used to send requests to the service using a simple form.
+A drop-drown list allows you to select from a collection of predefined requests, which are adopted to the respective service version selected in the step before.

 .. image:: ../../images/screenshots/1024x768/52n_sos_test_client_v1.0.0_GetCapabilities.png
   :scale: 100 %